SSRSGJYD/NeuralTexture/README.md

 Each frame corresponds to one uv map and one view direction map.
 They are named sequentially, from `0000` to `xxxx` .

+We demonstrate 2 ways to prepare data.
+One way is to render training data, the code is at https://github.com/A-Dying-Pig/OpenGL_NeuralTexture.
+The other way is to reconstruct from real scene, the code is at https://github.com/gerwang/InfiniTAM .

 ### Train Jointly

 ```powershell